-- Error type and message
+- Issue type and description

 - Issue timing, such as last and first time seen

-To see the stack trace of the latest event, you can hover over the issue title.
+For error issues, to see the stack trace of the latest event, you can hover over the issue title.
 You can also hover over the coloured square to the left of the issue information to see the error level (error, info, fatal, warning, debug, or sample) of the latest event:

 From the Issues page, you can begin to triage.
 The page is organized into tabs, each corresponding to a filtered list of issues, and these different lists help you with triaging: